9 things you should know about your credit card receipt

 are riskiest kinds of transactions," warns May, because you have no idea what

-happens to your credit card number afterwards.
+happens to your credit card number afterward.
 If a salesperson hauls out the

 old-school imprint machine, it's best to go get some cash.